Seeker of Legends Preview

 “Do…it,” came the raspy reply.

 Hunter clenched his jaw, tightening his grip on his sword.
 He couldn’t just leave the man here, wounded and in pain.
-If he did, he’d leave the man behind.
-But the memory of what he’d done – or failed to do – would follow him wherever he went.
 Hunter knew all too well the power of his conscience.
 It never forgot, nor did it forgive easily.
-If Hunter didn’t put this tree…this man – out of his misery, it would be a decision that would haunt Hunter for the rest of his life.
+If Hunter didn’t put this tree…this man – out of his misery, it would be a decision that would follow Hunter wherever he went, haunting him for the rest of his life.

 “I’m sorry,” he repeated.